 The Altoona branch campus is located at 508 58th Street, Altoona, 48 miles from State College.
-It is close to the Altoona Mall and other eating and retail establishments.
+It is close to the Logan Valley Mall and other eating and retail establishments.
 The school was established in 2001 when it was purchased from the Altoona School of Commerce.

-History ...
+History . . .

-South Hills School of Business & Technology is a co-educational, postsecondary institution serving the Central Pennsylvania area.
+SHSBT is a co-educational, postsecondary institution serving the Central Pennsylvania area.

-South Hills School of Business & Technology is the product of necessity, creativity, economics, dreams, and hard work.
+SHSBT is the product of necessity, creativity, economics, dreams, and hard work.
 S. Paul and Maralyn Mazza founded the school in 1970.
 Starting with only seven students in the first class, it is now training hundreds of students each year.
 This strong growth is attributed to the founders' philosophy that all decisions are made on the basis of what's best for the students.

-From 1970 to 1982, South Hills School found its home in State College.
-In August 1982, South Hills moved to larger quarters, a former elementary school building, in Boalsburg.
-In January 1989, South Hills returned to State College-its original home.
+From 1970 to 1982, SHSBT found its home in State College.
+In August 1982, SHSBT moved to larger quarters, a former elementary school building, in Boalsburg.
+In January 1989, SHSBT returned to State College-its original home.

-From 1976 - 2017, South Hills School of Business & Technology received national accreditation as a business school through the Accrediting Council of Independent Colleges and Schools (ACICS).
-In 2017, South Hills School received national accreditation through the Accrediting Commission of Career Schools and Colleges (ACCSC).
+From 1976 - 2017, SHSBT received national accreditation as a business school through the Accrediting Council of Independent Colleges and Schools (ACICS).
+In 2017, SHSBT received national accreditation through the Accrediting Commission of Career Schools and Colleges (ACCSC).

-In 1980, South Hills was granted approval to award the Associate in Specialized Business (ASB) degree in five program areas.
+In 1980, SHSBT was granted approval to award the Associate in Specialized Business (ASB) degree in five program areas.
 In 1997, approval was granted to award the Associate in Specialized Technology (AST) degree.
-The school currently offers five ASB degrees (Administrative Professional, Business Administration - Accounting, Business Administration - Management & Marketing, Criminal Justice, and Medical Assistant) and six AST degrees (Health Information Technology, Diagnostic Medical Sonography, Information Technology, Software Development & Programming, Graphic Arts, and Engineering Technology).
+The school currently offers three ASB degrees (Business Administration - Accounting, Business Administration - Management & Marketing, and Criminal Justice) and five AST degrees (Diagnostic Medical Sonography, Information Technology, Software Development & Programming, Graphic Arts, and Engineering Technology).